codes-sameera/user-feature-manager/README.md

 ### Developer Notes
 - The CI
     - Builds on every commit to the master and on every pull request to the master
-    - Executes gradle build, i.e., compilation and unit tests
+    - Executes gradle build, i.e., compilation and unit and integration tests
     - Builds a docker image and publishes to a repository in docker hub; this image can be used to deploy the service
 - Aspect **(Spring AOP)** is used for logging API calls made to the application and debug logs in all the methods
 - Different model is used for storage to the database and for API communication